OakAlice/PostProcessing/Notes/PilotProject.md

 - [ ] Basic ecological question to compare results of
 - [ ] Find a bunch of timeseries post-processing papers from other domains
 - [ ] Second way to assess performance other than F1 score (as in, something that looks at the ecological meaningfulness of the data)
+- [ ] Create the best possible smoothing method that I can think of.